 4-H clubs actively contribute to their community.
 Whether it’s a community clean-up, ticket sales for charity, or caroling at Christmas time at the hospital, 4-H members learn at a young age the importance of helping others and how they can make a difference in their community.

 November is 4-H month!
 Registration is open.
 The deadline is Dec.
 1st.

 If you would like to register your child in 4-H, contact your regional Nova Scotia Department of Agriculture, NSDA office, to find your nearest club.
-If you reside in the Antigonish or Guysborough County, click on the 4-H promotional brochure.
-For even more information visit 4-H Nova Scotia.
+If you reside in the Antigonish or Guysborough County, click on the 4-H promotional brochure and visit the Antigonish County 4-H Council Facebook page for updates.
+For additional information visit 4-H Nova Scotia.

 Testimonials from 4-H members

 We asked 4-H members to complete this sentence: “I love 4-H because…”

 “I’m always learning new things and having fun!”-Olivia

 “I get to try new things, meet new people and go to new places.”-Nora

 “I can be with my friends and make things.”-Brennan